King of Pentacles

 Like all court cards, the King of Pentacles can represent people or things other than yourself:

-- A time of exceptional prosperity that puts you firmly in control of your life.
+• A time of exceptional prosperity that puts you firmly in control of your life.

-- A person who is ambitious or a phase of your life where you feel the same ambitions.
+• A person who is ambitious or a phase of your life where you feel the same ambitions.

-- A person or organization that is both confident and authoritative in their domain.
+• A person or organization that is both confident and authoritative in their domain.
 Whatever this entity is, they will have built up wealth through their persona or skills.
-This may be an entrepreneur, business idea or investment.
+This may be an entrepreneur, business idea, or investment.

-- A person who is wealthy, successful and reliable.
+• A person who is wealthy, successful, and reliable.
 They often dress smartly.
-They have a strong sense of responsibility to their goals or people under their care.
-This may be a professional or person who is knowledgeable within their domain, giving them social standing.
-They are fair and practical in their dealings, and they tend to follow the rules, but may choose not to get emotionally involved.
+They have a strong sense of responsibility towards their goals or people under their care.
+They are fair and practical in their dealings, and follow the rules rather than get emotionally involved.
 If the person is older than you, they may be a role model for achievement and finding success in life.

-- A wealthy relative who is older than you and has a successful life-path that you would wish to emulate.
+• A wealthy relative who is older than you and has a successful life path that you would wish to emulate.

 When reading the ‘upright card’ and ‘reversal’ sections below, note that although the text refers to you it could actually be any of the above.
 The question being asked (or your first thoughts when you see the card) will suggest who or what the card refers to.